 Carlstedt and Wenner-Gren were elected to Lux’s board of directors, which then appointed a new president.
 Elektromekaniska’s equipment was moved to Lux at Lilla Essingen, where Sven Carlstedt was made director of engineering.
 This deal made Lux the most powerful partner, since it now owned both the manufacturing and sales rights to the vacuum cleaners.

 On August 1, 1919, a new contract was established between AB Lux and Svenska Elektron AB, which was dominated by Wenner-Gren.
 The agreement gave Elektron all sales rights to the vacuum cleaners and the right to use the Lux trademark, along with an obligation to show that the cleaners were manufactured by Lux.
 This last requirement, that Elektron under all circumstances must buy its vacuum cleaners from Lux, was the most important.
-The contract was effective through 1929.
+The contract was effective until 1929.

-Concurrently, at Elektromekaniska’s general meeting on August 29, 1919, it was announced that the company was to be rechristened AB Elektrolux.
+Concurrently, at Elektromekaniska’s general meeting on August 29, 1919, it was announced that the company was to be renamed AB Elektrolux.
 Elektromekaniska was a wholly owned subsidiary of Elektron, where Wenner-Gren was the dominant shareholder.
 The new Elektrolux name was a combination of the company names Elektromekaniska, Elektron and Lux.
 The reason the shorter name, Lux, was not selected may be because Wenner-Gren did not have a majority share of Lux, and thus could not demand a name change.
 Initially, then, Elektrolux was purely a sales company, whose mission was to launch a new Swedish vacuum cleaner manufactured by Lux on the world market.

 In autumn 1919, sales companies were established in Denmark, the Netherlands, Switzerland and France.
 The company also sold products in the United Kingdom and Norway.
-Demand for the new Elektrolux vacuum cleaners was tremendous.
+Demand for the new Elektrolux vacuum cleaners was huge.
 In 1919, 572 cleaners were sold in France, 442 in Denmark and 472 in the UK.

-Sales subsidiaries were being set up in various countries at a rapid rate, and it quickly became apparent that the production capacity of the plants on Lilla Essingen and later in Motala could not keep up with the demand for vacuum cleaners, floor polishers and refrigerators.
+Sales subsidiaries were being set up in various countries at a rapid rate and it quickly became apparent that the production capacity of the plants on Lilla Essingen and later in Motala could not keep up with the demand for vacuum cleaners, floor polishers and refrigerators.
 A decision was made to establish factories abroad.

-The first production plant for vacuum cleaners outside Sweden opened in 1926 in at Tempelhof in Berlin.
+The first production plant for vacuum cleaners outside Sweden opened in 1926 at Tempelhof in Berlin.
 The following year, Elektrolux opened factories in Luton, England, and Courbevoie, France.
-Eventually these plants were equipped to produce refrigerators, too.
+Eventually these plants were equipped to produce refrigerators too.
 Production for the American market began in Old Greenwich, Connecticut, in 1931, and five years later Elektrolux opened its first production plant for vacuum cleaners, refrigerators and floor polishers in Australia.